-All of my Juneau, Sitka, Bothell, Mill Creek and Monroe Invisalign and braces patients kick off their smile journey with a consultation.
+All of my Juneau, Bothell, Mill Creek and Monroe Invisalign and braces patients kick off their smile journey with a consultation.
 At Richard Chan Orthodontics, this first visit is complimentary because I know choosing an orthodontist is a big decision.
-I want you to have all the information you need to feel confident about moving forward.
+I want you to have all the information you need about what happens at a consultation for braces or Invisalign to feel confident about moving forward.
 Here’s what to expect at your braces or Invisalign consultation at our practice: Read More

 Most people get their permanent second molars between the ages of 11 and 13.
 By the time these teeth come in, I’m able to see exactly what issues a patient may be facing with their smile, including crowding, spacing or an overbite.
 This is one of the reasons why it’s so common for teens to start orthodontic treatment around this time.